smittytone/BuildAPIAccess/README.md

 BuildAPIGotCodeRev | Successfully retrieved the requested code revision.
 Device code added to the *deviceCode* property.
 Model code added to the *modelCode* property
 BuildAPIGotLogs | Successfully retrieved the requested log entries.
 The logs are sent with the notification as an [NSArray](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/Foundation/Classes/NSArray_Class/) [log entry records](#log-entries)
 BuildAPILogStream | Successfully retrieved a freshly posted log entry.
 The log entry is sent with the notification as an [NSArray](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/Foundation/Classes/NSArray_Class/) [log entry records](#log-entries)
+BuildAPILogStreamEnd | Signals that a connection failure has stopped log streaming.
+The ID of the device that is no longer streaming logs is sent with the notification as an NSString

 ## Error Reporting